Learning how to bid painting jobs is one of the toughest challenges for commercial or residential painters. Here’s why:

 That’s why it’s so important for residential and commercial painters to learn how to bid a paint job.
 When you bid just the right price, you should end up increasing your odds of getting the job, as well as making sure you make a tidy profit.

-Don’t want to figure out how to bid on a paint job on your own?
+Don’t want to figure out how to bid a painting job on your own?
 Luckily, we’ve gathered the best tips on how to estimate a paint job, so you don’t have to deal with that pesky learning curve!

 Okay, you’ve got a potential client who’s interested in working with you.
 You’re at the site, ready to place your bid.
 Since you want to make sure you’re creating a bid that compensates you fairly - while keeping your client happy - follow this step-by-step guide on how to bid paint jobs by square foot.

-One of the first things you’ll need to do is to figure out how much your client is asking you to paint.
+One of the first things to know about how to bid a paint job is that you'll need to figure out how much your client is asking you to paint.
 It’s no surprise here - calculating square footage forms the basis of your paint job bid.
 Here’s how to quickly calculate the square footage of a residential or commercial property for your paint job bid:

 Begin by measuring rectangular areas by length and width.
 Multiple those numbers together to get your square footage (ft2).